janLo/dockerfiles/davical/README.md

 the postgres server must exist prior to the container startup.
 The link bust be aliased as "postgres"!

-The container should be configured by environment variables passed at least the first time the container is started.
+The container should be configured by environment variables passed.
 The variables are:

 ### `DAVICAL_SERVER_NAME`